Skip to main content

 Wentz Hall

 Wentz Hall was built as the first and only ten-story building on campus.
-The Hall was dedicated to philanthropist, civic worker, politician, and sportsman, Louise Haines Wentz.
-Wentz Hall completes the Scott-Parker-Wentz Triplex.
+The hall was dedicated to philanthropist, civic worker, politician, and sportsman, Louise Haines Wentz.
+Wentz Hall is part of the Scott-Parker-Wentz Triplex.

 Zink Hall